jakevc/jakevc/content/posts/deploy-golang-webapp-to-aws-elasticbeanstalk.md

 # TLDR

-I built an automated deployment for a sample golang webapplicaiton to a single-instance elastic beanstalk envrionment using custom cetficiate mangement.
+I built an automated deployment for a sample golang web applicaiton to a single-instance elastic beanstalk envrionment using custom cetficiate mangement.

 **Check it out on Github: https://github.com/jakevc/golang-eb**